Why is it important to be PCI compliant?

 Companies such as Target, Wendy’s, Chipotle, GameStop, and Yahoo have had user accounts, customer identification, and payment card information hacked from their systems.
 Businesses are no longer just physical places, but virtual ones that can be accessed, and breached, anywhere at any time from multiple devices.

-It is important for customers to know that their data is being protected, because many businesses are susceptible to data breaches, at their customer’s expense.
-Doing business should be based on trust (between businesses and customers) and PCI compliance improves the level of security.
-Read more below to find out how PCI-DSS Compliance can benefit your business’ security.
+It is important for customers to know that their data is being protected because many businesses are susceptible to data breaches at their customer’s expense.
+Read more for the benefits of being PCI compliant to your company’s security and risk mitigation.

 1. DECREASED RISK OF SECURITY BREACHES